What is the automatic stay in a Boulder Chapter 7 bankruptcy?

 How does the automatic stay affect a garnishment?

-Quite often we will help clients file emergency bankruptcy petitions in order to stop a garnishment.
+Quite often our Boulder bankruptcy attorneys will help clients file emergency bankruptcy petitions in order to stop a garnishment.
 Because your payroll department where you work is involved in the process, they must also get notice of the bankruptcy filing.
 The timing of the filing becomes very important.

 However, if we don’t file until Thursday and the checks have already been cut, you still get your money.
 The garnishment will still come out of your check, but the creditor must return the money to you.
 If your case is not filed until Friday, then it will have been too late and the creditor will keep the garnishment.
 But all future garnishments will be stopped.

 However, if your garnishment is for your monthly payment of alimony or child support, these payroll witholdings will not be stopped by the bankruptcy.
 If they are for payment of domestic support arrearages, then although they will be stopped, the debt will not be discharged and you will have to pay them out in a Chapter 13 plan, or if you file under Chapter 7, you will have to negotiate with the party taking the payments to continue paying the debt.